-During the year, Gaza Strip was exposed to war, affecting various economic activities and exposing many facilities and real estate to partial or total destruction.
-PADICO's management has evaluated and accounted for the impact of this event on PADICO's consolidated financial statements, including a review of the value of PADICO's investments and properties destroyed during the war.
-This evaluation resulted in losses of U.S \$2,455,000, which represents the net book value of assets destroyed during the war.
-This event is expected to have an impact on PADICO's subsidiaries' activities in Gaza as well as their revenue and results of operations.
+During 2021, Gaza Strip was exposed to war, affecting various economic activities and exposing many facilities and real estate to partial or total destruction.
+PADICO's management has evaluated and accounted for the impact of this event on PADICO's consolidated financial statements for 2021, including a review of the value of PADICO's investments and properties destroyed during the war.
+This event resulted in losses of U.S. \$ 2,455,000, which represents the net book value of assets destroyed during the war (note 35).
+This event had an impact on PADICO's subsidiaries' activities in Gaza as well as their revenue and results of operations.